|Copyright (c) Queen's Printer,

 11.1 In this Part:

-"anchor" means a secure point of attachment for a lifeline or lanyard;
+"anchorage" means a secure connection point for a fall protection system;

 "fall arrest system" means a system that will stop a worker's fall before the worker hits the surface below;